 Funny tidbit: This piece of history is still being imitated at The Haute Doggery at the Linq on The Strip and also at 7th and Carson downtown – but you need to pay for an entree to be able to order it as an add-on.
 That is… decidedly not in the spirit of the original 99 cent shrimp cocktail.

 Long live the new 99 cent shrimp cocktail from Lanai Express

-To find the only $0.99 deal still existent, you’ll have to go to a tiny Chinese place called Lanai Express in Fremont Casino across the street from the Golden Gate.
+To find the only $0.99 deal still existent, you’ll have to go to a tiny Asian-American place called Lanai Express in Fremont Casino across the street from the Golden Gate.
 Lanai Express is small and unassuming, and the cocktails are advertised on a sign and sit in the chilled section next to drinks and other pre-packaged desserts/appetizers.